Using dbt for Incremental Development on Lakehouse

 02:22:03 All checks passed!

-By running dbt run, the two test models built into the dbt project will be constructed in the target dev environment:
+Running dbt run will build the 2 test models included in the dbt project in the target dev environment:

 - model.cz_dbt_project.my_first_dbt_model